Harrishee/cse230-project/README.md

 - Add more types of maps.
 - Add more levels and clearance settings.
 - Optimize item and player icons (optional).
+- Add bomb area which should not be reached or the game will be terminated immediately (optional).